 Ronit Kreisberger is a leading senior junior in Competition and EU Law.
 She joined Chambers after 7 years at Herbert Smith and “quickly won a reputation at the Bar“: Chambers UK (2010).

 Since joining the Bar, Ronit has been consistently ranked as a leading junior for both EU / Competition Law and Media, Entertainment and Sport.
-She has been named as one of the Lawyer’s Hot 100 and one of Chambers’ rising stars in Global Competition Review’s 2011 Barrister Survey.
+Ronit is listed in Band 1 of leading competition juniors by Chambers UK.
+She has also been named as one of the Lawyer’s Hot 100 and one of Chambers’ rising stars in Global Competition Review’s 2011 Barrister Survey.
 Ronit is also recognised as a leading competition expert in the International Who’s Who of Competition Lawyers and Economists 2014.

 According to the directories, Ronit is: